ana-mc-almeida/ei-project/tests/docs/microservices/shops.md

 This script tests the [shop microservice API](../../../microservices/docs/APIs/shop.md) by performing the following actions:

-## 1. Get clean shop list
+## 1. Get initial shop list

-This step tests the `GET /Shop` endpoint to retrieve a clean list of shops.
+This step tests the `GET /Shop` endpoint to retrieve the current list of shops and verify that a JSON array is returned.

 ## 2. Create a new shop

 This step tests the `POST /Shop` endpoint to create a new shop with the following data:

 ```json
 {
   "name": "string",